Fulbright presence enriches graduate programs and beyond

 This year's cohort living on campus includes students from Senegal, Burkina Faso and Egypt, two in Master's of Teaching English to Speakers of Other Languages (TESOL) program in Education, and one in graduate psychology

-Opportunely, three international students are at Saint Michael’s College on prestigious Fulbright scholarships this year at a time when the College is purposefully pursuing greater “internationalization” through the newly launched Center for Global Engagement, says the Center’s director Jeffrey Ayres of the political science faculty.
+Opportunely, three international students are at Saint Michael’s College on prestigious Fulbright scholarships this year at a time when the College is purposefully pursuing greater “internationalization” through the newly launched Institute for Global Engagement, says the Center’s director Jeffrey Ayres of the political science faculty.

 Oumar Moussa Djigo from Senegal and Francois Raogo Wemniga from Burkina Faso arrived in August and are studying in a typically two-year program in the Education Department’s Teaching English to speakers of other languages (TESOL) program.
 Yasmine ElShamy from Egypt also began in August and is in the clinical psychology graduate program – the first time that area of study has welcomed an international Fulbright student.